zakiimtiaz/TapIt-iPhone-SDK/README.md

     TVASTAdsRequest *request = [TVASTAdsRequest requestWithAdZone:kZoneIdVideo;
     [_videoAd requestAdsWithRequestObject:request];

 If you want to specify the type of video ad you are requesting, use the call below.

     TVASTAdsRequest *request = [TVASTAdsRequest requestWithAdZone:kZoneIdVideo];
-    [_videoAd requestAdsWithRequestObject:request andVideoType:TapItVideoTypeMidroll]; Please see example code below.
+    [_videoAd requestAdsWithRequestObject:request andVideoType:TapItVideoTypeMidroll];

 Essentially, what needs to be included in the code is as follows:
 Note: the following uses Automatic Reference Counting so there will not be any object releases shown.